johanfritz/face-finder-model/README.md

 # face-finder-model
-This is a deep neural network model for finding faces in images, written in python with the numpy library.
+This is a deep neural network model for finding faces in images, written in python with the numpy and pytorch libraries.
 The purpose is not to create a model that is better than existing ones but rather for me to develop my skills in deep learning.
 The first step will be to train a classification for determening wether an image is of a face or not.
 For this i will be using the LFW dataset.
+# initial numpy attempt for classification
+My initial idea was to create the model all of my own using the numpy library, but after constructing what I thought was a good model, I ran into issues when training, as it failed to learn properly.
+After having spent some time troubleshooting, I decided to use the prebuilt pytorch library for deep learning insted.
+The source code for my own model in numpy is still up, but the weight and biases are not trained at all, only initialized using the Xavier method.
+# Switching to PyTorch
+After the somewhat failed attempt with numpy, I decided to try using PyTorch instead.
+I have set up a rather simple model using a few layers.
+I then started training using the before mentioned LFW dataset, and for the negative data I am mainly using the CIFAR-10 dataset, as well as some other smaller sets that I have found online.
+The trained model with around 95% accuracy is available in the model.pth file.
-# face classification model
+# The face finder model
-This is in development
+The initial goal was to create a model that could locate faces in an image.
+Having created a model that can classify faces, the next step naturally is to implement this in a program that can search an image for faces.
+My first attempt has not been very successfull at this.
+If that is because the classification model is not good enough or an issue in the implementation, I don't know.
+I will work on finding the issues and getting the program to work, at least to some extent.